 2003: A memorial service will be held this morning at the Chicago Yacht Club for Arnold Horween Jr. a successful Chicago business owner who once dined with former President George Bush and First Lady Barbara Bush.”

-2005: The Bishop of Birmingham, Hugh William Montefiore, passed away.
-The great-great-nephew of Sir Moses Montefiore, he converted to Christianity while attending Rugby School – a famous English day and boarding school.
+2005: Eighty five year old Hugh William Montefiore, The Bishop of Birmingham and the great-great-nephew of Sir Moses Montefiore, who converted to Christianity while attending Rugby School – a famous English day and boarding school- passed away today.

 2006: Approximately 3,000 people came a to a Toronto bookstore to see Leonard Cohen who was making his first public appearance in 13 years.